 - Finally, click OK to confirm the compression.

 To decompress and unlock the folder, simply double-click on the RAR file, enter the password you’ve set earlier, and then click OK to unlock it.
 Once you are able to view the files and folders inside the RAR file, you can extract any or all of them to anywhere you want.

 If you set “Encrypt file names” option, WinRAR will encrypt not only file data, but all other sensitive archive areas like file names, sizes, attributes, comments and other blocks.
 It provides a higher security level.
 If you want to prevent third parties from drawing conclusions about you or the content based on the meta files, you may enable this function.
 Without a password it is impossible to view even the list of files in the archive encrypted with this option.

 WinRAR has a 40-days trial which you can use for free.
 However, the free trial seems to last forever even after the 40-days trial.
 After the trial ends, it will start prompting the “buy” window encouraging you to support and buy the software for some extra premium features.
 You can easily dismiss the window and continue using its free features which is more than enough for casual users.
 Of course, if you like the software, feel free to buy it to support the developer.

-How to password protect or lock a folder or a drive without software?
+Password protect a folder or drive without software

 If you want to password protect and lock a disk drive in Windows 11/10 without using any software, you can use the Windows built-in drive encryption tool called BitLocker.
 It allows you to encrypt an entire disk drive and put a password on it for when you want to unlock it.